laberning/openrowingmonitor/docs/rower_settings.md

 ### Setting the flywheel inertia

 **flywheelInertia** is the moment of inertia of the flywheel (in kg\*m<sup>2</sup>), which in practice influences the dynamically calculated dragfactor (and thus power, distance, speed and pace), but also the calculated force and power on the handle.
 A formal way to measure it is outlined in [Flywheel moment of inertia](https://dvernooy.github.io/projects/ergware/).
-However, the most practical way to set it is by rowing and see what kind of power is displayed on the monitor.
-Typical ranges are weight dependent (see [this explanation](https://www.rowingmachine-guide.com/tabata-rowing-workouts.html)), and it helps if you know your times on a reliable machine like the Concept2.
+However, the most practical way to set it is by rowing and see if the calculated drag factor approximates the previously set dragfactor needed to get a certain pace.

 The easiest way to test this value is by rowing (or simulating rowing): in the logs, the following lines will appear in debug mode: